Zeehan: Notable events

 Bushfires also threatened Zeehan in 2019- with the fire coming approximately 2 kilometres from the town.
 Residents were evacuated to Queenstown and Strahan after it was decided that the school was no longer a safe locale for residents to gather.

-A new television series, Bay of Fires, starring Marta Dusseldorp has been announced to be filmed at locations in Zeehan, Queenstown and Strahan in 2022.
+2023 crime drama, dark comedy series, Bay of Fires, starring Marta Dusseldorp was filmed at locations in Zeehan, Queenstown and Strahan in 2022.

 Climate

-Zeehan has a cool, wet oceanic climate (Cfb) with mild damp summers and chilly, long, rainy winters.
+Zeehan has a cool, wet oceanic climate (Cfb) with cool damp summers and long, chilly, rainy winters.
+Snow falls on an average of 2.4 days a year.